flintlib/flint/doc/source/fmpq.rst

 **fmpq.h** -- rational numbers
 ===============================================================================

-The `fmpq_t` data type represents rational numbers as fractions of multiprecision integers.
+The :type:`fmpq_t` data type represents rational numbers as fractions of multiprecision integers.

-An `fmpq_t` is an array of length 1 of type `fmpq`, with `fmpq` being implemented as a pair of `fmpz`'s representing numerator and denominator.
+An :type:`fmpq_t` is an array of length 1 of type :type:`fmpq`, with :type:`fmpq` being implemented as a pair of :type:`fmpz`'s representing numerator and denominator.

 This format is designed to allow rational numbers with small numerators or denominators to be stored and manipulated efficiently.
-When components no longer fit in single machine words, the cost of `fmpq_t` arithmetic is roughly the same as that of `mpq_t` arithmetic, plus a small amount of overhead.
+When components no longer fit in single machine words, the cost of :type:`fmpq_t` arithmetic is roughly the same as that of ``mpq_t`` arithmetic, plus a small amount of overhead.

 A fraction is said to be in canonical form if the numerator and denominator have no common factor and the denominator is positive.
-Except where otherwise noted, all functions in the `fmpq` module assume that inputs are in canonical form, and produce outputs in canonical form.
-The user can manipulate the numerator and denominator of an `fmpq_t` as arbitrary integers, but then becomes responsible for canonicalising the number (for example by calling `fmpq_canonicalise`) before passing it to any library function.
+Except where otherwise noted, all functions in the :type:`fmpq` module assume that inputs are in canonical form, and produce outputs in canonical form.
+The user can manipulate the numerator and denominator of an :type:`fmpq_t` as arbitrary integers, but then becomes responsible for canonicalising the number (for example by calling ``fmpq_canonicalise``) before passing it to any library function.

-For most operations, both a function operating on `fmpq_t`'s and an underscore version operating on `fmpz_t` components are provided.
+For most operations, both a function operating on :type:`fmpq_t`'s and an underscore version operating on :type:`fmpz_t` components are provided.
 The underscore functions may perform less error checking, and may impose limitations on aliasing between the input and output variables, but generally assume that the components are in canonical form just like the non-underscore functions.

 Types, macros and constants
 -------------------------------------------------------------------------------